dcndn4/FinTech-BC-Final-IndStudy/README.md

 ## Termination:
 My notes from that first AWS homework/class period indicated that it was optimal to terminate services, but that's just too much work right now.
 Hoping that my usage will be minimal enough that I can skip that step and still not incur any costs.
 So far A-okay!
+From final day presentations: some classmates utilized AWS, and reviewed the termination steps - very helpful!
+For the storage item, will have to empty it and then delete it.
+So far am not using a notebook.
+They didn't cover the bot, so will have to grapple with that myself when the time comes (ha ha).

 ## AWS Interface